 So the question is, are those activities still relevant?
 And the answer is a resounding yes.
 The world is changing faster than it has in human history and we’re going to need information about all of these changes, both social and environmental.
 Expeditions are one way that this information needs to be gathered.

-What country had the biggest impression on you when on a photographic assignment, and why?
+Which country had the biggest impression on you when on a photographic assignment, and why?

 Ethiopia.
 Utterly unlike anywhere else.
 Two unexpected highlights being great food (injera) and great dancing (eskista – go on, Google it, then try and move your shoulders like that, I dare you).